 Zero tolerance policies must require students found to have committed one of the following offenses to be expelled, with or without continuing education services, from the student’s regular school for a period of not less than one (1) full year, and to be referred to the criminal justice or juvenile justice system.

-Making a threat or false report, ad defined by 790.12 and 790.163, respectively, involving school or school personnel’s property, school transportation, or a school-sponsored activity.
+Making a threat or false report, as defined by 790.163 and 790.164, respectively, involving school or school personnel’s property, school transportation, or a school-sponsored activity

 (F.S.
 1006.07, F.S.
 1006.13)

 A student shall not possess, handle or transport firearms.

 Students are not to be in possession of any type of firearm on any District School Board of Pasco County school or campus, at any school function or on any school sponsored transportation.
 A Junior ROTC or color guard, pre-approved activity, exemption may apply.